reasonableperson/pdf-split-by-bookmarks/README.md

   creating multiple copies of that page, or skipping duplicates and only creating a file for the last bookmark on each page.

+* The list of bookmarks should also be avaiable in a structured format like JSON.
+The list should include the full text of each bookmark, as well as the filename of the newly-created document, and the corresponding page numbers in the original document.

 It is surprisingly difficult to meet all these requirements!

 * [Sejda][1] has a 'split by bookmarks' feature, but the files it produces are